Halloween Ode to Cambodia: From Hell on Earth to Travelers’ Heaven

 - Cooking school was a highlight for our kids.
 Many hotels offer this activity and it’s very inexpensive.

 - There’s nothing like some spa time after a long day of temple touring.
+(If you’re interested in an inexpensive spa vacation, consider going to Ubud, Bali.)

 - Be sure to visit the Cambodia Landmine Museum.
 Aki Ra was a conscripted child soldier of the Khmer Rouge who was forced to plant landmines.
 A CNN Top 10 Hero, he has made it his life’s mission to de-mine Cambodia.
 Learn about his efforts and how you can help.